Treatments for Constipation in Children

 There are three primary treatments for most cases of constipation, and they usually work hand-in-hand:

-- A stool softener, also known as a laxative, to clear the bowels.
+A stool softener to clear the bowels.
 These are safe in children, but should be used under the supervision of your pediatrician.

 Two common mistakes that parents make when giving their child a stool softener for constipation is not using a large enough dose, or stopping it too soon.
 For example, you might think that you can stop giving a stool softener after your child’s first normal-looking bowel movement, but stopping too soon may just set your child up for another bout of constipation.
 Some children may need to stay on a stool softener for a few weeks.
 Your doctor can advise you on the right dosing schedule for your child.